guitarxuser/raspi_to_stellarium/README.md

 # raspi_to_stellarium

-Sends the ra/dec position of a telescope (wired gpio) to stellarium by usage of raspberrypi/wifi
+Sends the ra/dec position of a telescope (wired gpio) to stellarium (on a PC)

+by usage of raspberrypi/wifi

 1. First steps: